kimsehwan96/kimsehwan96/README.md

 I'm especially good at designing software architecture with various knowledge - network, ubuntu, raspberry pi, aws infra - that I've ever experienced.

+Many developers build opensources together wherever they are.
+I love to doing that too.

 ## I'm  interested in..

 - Devops (CI/CD)